翻譯進度

 8$nextPayment = $subscription->nextPayment();

-Both of these methods will return an instance of Laravel\Paddle\Payment; however, nextPayment will return null when the billing cycle has ended (such as when a subscription has been cancelled):
+Both of these methods will return an instance of Laravel\Paddle\Payment; however, lastPayment will return null when transactions have not been synced by webhooks yet, while nextPayment will return null when the billing cycle has ended (such as when a subscription has been canceled):

 1Next payment: {{ $nextPayment->amount() }} due on {{ $nextPayment->date()->format('d/m/Y') }}